vendia/blog/posts/2022-01-27-scaling-your-partner-ecosystem-using-vendia-share.md

 ---
-title: "Expanding Your Partner Data Network in Vendia Share"
+title: "Scaling Your Partner Ecosystem using Vendia Share"
-description: "Scaling Your Uni as Your Partner Data Network Grows"
+description: "Addressing the Challenge with Minimal Friction"
 date: '2022-01-27'
 categories:
 - tutorials